9 FAM 504.3

 9 FAM 504.3-2(A) (U) Monthly Reports of Qualified Applicants

 a.
 (U) The documentarily completed figures submitted monthly (see 22 CFR 42.52 and 9 FAM 504.4-5(A)(3)) provide the Department the known total (by priority date, chargeability, classification, and post) of visa applicants who are awaiting only visa numbers to apply formally for a visa.
 After collation of these data, the Department makes monthly allotments to the extent available visa numbers permit.
 (See 22 CFR 42.51 and 9 FAM 503.4.)
-If demand exceeds the supply of available numbers, the priority date of the first applicant for whom a number is not available becomes the Final Action Date (referred to as the cutoff date in Visa Bulletins prior to October 2015) for the categories and foreign states concerned.
+If demand exceeds the supply of available numbers, the priority date of the first applicant for whom a number is not available becomes the Final Action Date for the categories and foreign states concerned.
 The documentarily completed totals are used for setting the Final Action Dates.
 It is therefore essential that the following general guidelines be strictly observed in preparing the monthly reports of documentarily completed applicants:

 (2) (U) Data entry must be kept up to date so that all applicants who have become documentarily completed during the reporting period are included.

-(3) (U) No applicant’s priority date should be reported twice unless an allocation was made on the basis of a previous documentarily completed report and the applicant was not scheduled due to limited post capacity, failed to keep the appointment or was not qualified for a visa at that time and has subsequently returned.
+(3) (U) No applicant’s priority date should be reported twice unless an allocation was made based on a previous documentarily completed report and the applicant was not scheduled due to limited post capacity, failed to keep the appointment or was not qualified for a visa at that time and the number was returned.

 b.
 (U) Sample Report 20: